 1. Win-Win Politics strategies

 Since the 18th century, political separation of powers has been considered a good, working solution to reduce corruption stemming from the almost unlimited power of monarchs and other autocratic governments.
-Philosopher Montesquieu propose separation of powers as a model dividing government into separate branches, each of which has separate and independent powers.
+Philosopher Montesquieu proposed the separation of powers as a model dividing government into separate branches, each of which has separate and independent powers.
 It is difficult to think of any better working solution to this very important danger.
-Even after separation of powers, corruption and abuse of power seem to be everywhere.
+Even after the separation of powers, corruption, and abuse of power seem to be everywhere.
 It is of utmost importance that everyone in government to be rightfully motivated to dedicate every effort and resource in their reach towards the common good of those who are governed, the people.

-Sources: United Nations charters and programmes, World Bank, other.
+Sources: United Nations charters and programmes, World Bank.
+Other.

 Selected Infographics